How to Buy a Camcorder

 Ease of Use

-Many camcorders use menus to access functions such as iris control.
-This is often impractical — buttons or dials are usually quicker and easier.
+Some camcorders use menus to access manual functions such as iris.
+This doesn't work well—buttons or dials are usually quicker and easier.

 Outputs / Connectivity

 Make sure you can connect the camera to your computer, TV or other equipment as required.
-Analog outputs are handy for connecting to a range of TVs and VCRs.
-Computers generally use Firewire or USB.
-Both are acceptable but Firewire is widely considered to be superior.
+Analog outputs are handy for connecting to older TVs and VCRs.
+Computers and modern TVs use digital connections such as USB and Firewire, as well as removable memory sticks.

 For some people, audio/video inputs are also important.
 This can allow you to record from an external source onto the camcorder, or use the camcorder as an analog/digital converter.